 Travel Awards for GSA Members: These are allocated to help offset travel expenses for graduate students that travel to conferences that will further their research efforts, and the research efforts of the University.
 It can also be used for students who wish to travel to trainings and workshops that will contribute to their professional development.
 Only degree-seeking, currently enrolled graduate students who are eligible to apply.
 Only applications that are submitted in their entirety will be reviewed (application, budget and supporting documents).
-Visit http://www.uccs.edu/gsa/resources.html for details on how to apply.
+Please email firstname.lastname@example.org for details on how to apply.
 Funds for the 2013-2014 academic year have been exhausted.

 NATIONAL SCIENCE FOUNDATION FUNDING: With an annual budget of about $7.0 billion (FY 2012), NSF is the funding source for approximately 20 percent of all federally supported basic research conducted by America's colleges and universities.
 In many fields such as mathematics, computer science and the social sciences, NSF is the major source of federal backing

 The Long Term Research in Environmental Biology: Program supports the generation of extended time series of data to address important questions in evolutionary biology, ecology, and ecosystem science.
 (Deadline: January 30, 2014; Annually Thereafter)

 SBE Doctoral Dissertation Research Improvement Grants These grants provide funds for items not normally available through the student's university.
 (Deadlines Vary)